Sumit-Rajak/file-reader/README.md

 # file-reader
-it will read  file from excel and store data into database
+it will read  files from excel and store data into database
+- jdbc
+- oracal
+- maven
+- java
+-